rochus-keller/Smalltalk/Readme.md

 dedicated list with all classes and metaclasses found in the image, as well as a cross-reference list from where a given oop is referenced.
 Detail views of methods also show bytecode with descriptions.
 There is also a browsing history; you can go back or forward using the ALT+Left and ALT+Right keys.
+Use CTRL+G to navigate to a given OOP, and CTRL+F to find text in the detail view (F3 to find again).

 Here is a screenshot: